 There are different extraction methods for mycotoxins in addition to the matrix and the type of mycotoxin.
 High lipophilic or pigmented samples of food and feed require a more complex extraction which includes both clean-up and purification.
 Based on their chemical property aflatoxins will be extracted with mixtures of organic solvents (acetone, hexane, chloroform, methanol).
+It is also described that a combination of organic solvents with a small amount of water improves the extraction of aflatoxins.
 Other mycotoxins like the fumonisins are polar metabolites.
 The extraction of them must be basically with water adding organic solvents (Holcomb et al., 1992).
-It is also described that a combination of organic solvents with a small amount of water improves the extraction of aflatoxins.
-An overview about the solvent of the choice for some mycotoxins is shown in Table 3.
+An overview about the solvent of choice for some mycotoxins is shown in Table 3.

-Table 3: The most effective extraction solvents and alternatives for a number of mycotoxins – reviewed and modified by Biselli (Biselli, 2006).
+Table 3: The most effective extraction solvents and alternatives for a number of mycotoxins – reviewed and modified by Biselli (2006).